Amabel Kylee Síorghlas: Word Artisan VT

 Are you working on a book?

-As an editor and manuscript coach, I’ve collaborated with a wide range of national and international clients on works of fiction (Adult, YA, Sci-Fi, Fantasy), nonfiction (Memoir, Informative, Self-Help, Spiritual), and poetry.
+As a manuscript coach, I’ve collaborated with a wide range of national and international clients on works of fiction (Adult, YA, Sci-Fi, Fantasy), nonfiction (Memoir, Informative, Self-Help, Spiritual), and poetry.
 My own writing practice informs the way I support my clients.
 I understand the joys and challenges of the creative process.
 My years of teaching taught me how to give feedback that enlightens and motivates writers, but is also honest.
 I believe that fearless revision is the heart of the writing process.

 Do you have a finished piece of writing that needs copy editing or proofreading?

 It’s my priority to listen carefully to what you wish to say and why, so that my contribution works to elevate your voice and helps your ideas to ring out.
 There is quite the cacophony in our technological world.
-I fine-tune language and offer feedback so that you can find the readers who will be inspired by your knowledge, narrative experiences, or poetic vision.
+I fine-tune language and offer feedback so that you can find the readers who will be inspired by your knowledge, life experiences, or poetic vision.

 Version 2